darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 export LFILE=file_to_write
 bash -c 'echo DATA > $LFILE'
 ```
 I have already seen another writeup which used this trick to add a line to the sudoers file, but I chose to add my SSH key to the authorized_keys for root.
+Both routes are perfectly viable ways to root this machine.
 Continue to the next section to learn more about this process.

 ## Creating SSH keys
 On your attacker machine, you can generate SSH keys by using the command `ssh-keygen -t rsa -b 4096 -f LOCATION/id_rsa`.
 (Note that I am using LOCATION as a placeholder for whatever location you might choose.
 If you're having trouble deciding, try **~/.ssh**.)